 Students are expected to arrive at registration and lessons on time.
 The bell marks the beginning of a session and there are warning bells to inform students they should move to registration in the morning, at the end of lunchtime and at the end of break.
 A 5 minute late bell is rung after registration, at the beginning of periods 2, 4 and 5.
 Students must be in lessons before the late bell rings.

 Students who arrive late should report to the Late Room and complete the Late Book.
 Failure to do so will result in their being marked absent.
 Detentions will be issued for late arrival to school: 30 minutes that day after school, unless a parent calls to explain an extenuating reason for the lateness.

 The school regularly rewards students for good attendance and punctuality.

 Persistent Lateness to School

 Punctuality to school is crucial to create a calm and purposeful atmosphere and students who are persistently late often disrupt their own and others’ learning.
-A late mark will still be recorded for students who have a late verified by parents and although they will not receive a detention for this, it may still lead to students being placed on Punctuality report if lateness remains persistent.
+A late mark will still be recorded for students who have a late verified by parents and although they will not receive a 30 minutes detention for this.